-1. INTRODUCTION
+INTRODUCTION

-As explained by Renandya in the research entitled Designing a publishable L2 research project in 2020 talked about the essence of researching a current topic approached with current theories to enhance possibilities of getting a paper published in a journal.
-In line with that, researchers should also discuss recent debates, trending issues, current events, or situations surrounding a particular problem in their research as explained by Bloomberg & Volpe in the book entitled Completing Your Qualitative Dissertation: A Road Map From Beginning to End in 2019 and explained by Wallwork in the book entitled English for writing research papers in 2011.
-Similar to Renandya in the research entitled Designing a publishable L2 research project in 2020, Lee (2014) also mentioned the importance of reading articles published in a target journal "to identify the current 'hot' topics, to see if we are likely to make a publishable contribution" (p.
+Renandya (2020) talked about the essence of researching a current topic approached with current theories to enhance possibilities of getting a paper published in a journal.
+In line with that, researchers should also discuss recent debates, trending issues. current events, or situations surrounding a particular problem in their research (Bloomberg & Volpe, 2019); Wallwork, 2011).
+Similar to Renandya (2020), Lee (2014) also mentioned the importance of reading articles published in a target journal "to identify the current 'hot' topics, to see if we are likely to make a publishable contribution" (p.
 259) in the journal.
-Around the year 2014, as explained by Sun in the website entitled 8 major trends in the global ELT field in 2014 (http://blog.tesol.org/8-major-trends-in-the-global-elt-field/) identified some major research trends in English Language Teaching (ELT) fields, such as changing perspectives on English teaching and learning, changes in goals of English teaching and learning, changes in approaches to teaching, expanding the dimension of communicative competence, rapid development and integration of information technology in ELT, and changing roles and increasing responsibilities of teachers.
-More recently, as explained by Mambu in the research entitled What is research? in 2020 informed other areas of research relevant to the field of ELT.
+Around the year 2014, Sun (2014) identified some major research trends in English Language Teaching (ELT) fields, such as changing perspectives on English teaching and learning, changes in goals of English teaching and learning, changes in approaches to teaching, expanding the dimension of communicative competence, rapid development and integration of information technology in ELT, and changing roles and increasing responsibilities of teachers.
+More recently, Mambu (2020) informed other areas of research relevant to the field of ELT.
 Some of them are linguistics, curriculum, the place of ELT worldwide, identities of language learners/teachers/educators, focus on teachers (e.g., pedagogy, teaching strategy), focus on learners (e.g., motivation, learning strategies), and Technology Enhanced Language Learning (TELL).

 However, to date, there have been very few studies that map the major trends in EFL contexts, such as those in Indonesia.
 Previous studies that explored Indonesia's EFL research trends were only limited to reviewing students' undergraduate theses in a university setting (see Iftanti & Shofiya, 2017) and the EFL writing research (see Fatimah & Masduqi, 2017).
-A further literature review on more various educational settings in Indonesia and language skills might provide a clearer picture of EFL research trends in the country and extend what Fatimah and Masduqi, (2017); Iftanti and Shofiya (2017) have explored in their studies.
+A further literature review on more various educational settings in Indonesia and language skills might provide a clearer picture of EFL research trends in the country and extend what Fatimah and Masduqi, 2017); Iftanti and Shofiya (2017) have explored in their studies.

-Besides a current topic, the literature's currency in a study is also essential to show researchers' present understanding of a particular topic as explained by Egbert and Sanden in the book entitled Writing education research: Guidelines for publishable scholarship in 2015.
-As explained by Egbert and Sanden in the book entitled Writing education research: Guidelines for publishable scholarship in 2015 instanced two reviewers' comments on a paper that presented out-of-date literature.
-"Part of the problem might be that [...] some studies are old (e.g., in 1996, 2000) for a field that grows daily (Reviewer 1); the literature you cite [...] is in no way recent.
+Besides a current topic, the literature's currency in a study is also essential to show researchers' present understanding of a particular topic (Egbert &

+Sanden, 2015).
+Egbert and Sanden (2015) instanced two reviewers' comments on a paper that presented out-of-date literature.
+"Part of the problem might be that [...] some studies are old (e.g., in 1996, 2000) for a field that grows daily (reviewer 1); the literature you cite [...] is in no way recent.
 Has any work been done in this area in the last 15 years?
 (Reviewer 2)" (p.
 45).
 This study needs to be conducted to investigate if Indonesian EFL researchers commonly used recent or out-of-date literature specifically when they frame their research.
-The expectation is that future researchers will not receive the same comments from the reviewers as explained by Egbert and Sanden in the book entitled Writing education research: Guidelines for publishable scholarship in 2015 when submitting their future papers in academic journals.
+The expectation is that future researchers will not receive the same comments from the reviewers as reported by Egbert and Sanden (2015) when submitting their future papers in academic journals.